 So — until and unless the FCC puts an end to the use of data caps — here’s what you can do if you are facing one.

 1. Watch Comcast’s own stuff

 Comcast’s own streaming services, such as OnDemand and StreamTV, as well as regular TV, don’t count toward the monthly data metering.
 So, if the show you want to watch is on both Netflix and OnDemand, watching it on OnDemand will help you stay under your limit.
 (However: This is actually the root of the net neutrality complaint against Comcast.
-Other companies argue this amounts to favoritism that may be forbidden under federal regulations.)
+Other companies argue this amounts to forced favoritism that may be forbidden under federal regulations.)

 2. Secure your router

 If you haven’t got a good password on your router already, it’s even more important that you install one now.
 If someone else is using your Wi-Fi, they’re eating up data and you’re paying for it.